NASO7Y/Chest-X-ray-Detection/README.md

 - **Upload & Predict**: Upload X-ray images in `jpg`, `png`, or `jpeg` formats.
 - **Model Predictions**: Detect chest conditions with YOLO and display the prediction with confidence.
 - **Interactive Interface**: Built using Streamlit for an intuitive and user-friendly experience.

 ---

+## About the Dataset
+The dataset used in this project consists of chest X-ray images prepared by combining multiple publicly available datasets.
+Special care was taken to ensure the dataset's integrity by removing duplicate images using a tool called **VisiPics**.

+### Classes
+The dataset is organized into the following classes:

+1. **Normal Lungs:** Images showing healthy lung conditions.
+2. **Diseased Lungs:** Divided into four categories representing various lung diseases:
+   - Bacterial Pneumonia
+   - Corona Virus Disease (COVID-19)
+   - Tuberculosis
+   - Viral Pneumonia

+### Data Augmentation
+To improve the dataset's balance and enhance the model's generalization capabilities, data augmentation was applied with a factor of 6.
+This process included:
+- **Rotations**
+- **Flipping** (horizontal and/or vertical)
+- **Contrast Adjustments**

+The augmentation increased the dataset size to approximately **10,000 images**, ensuring sufficient variability for training deep learning models while retaining the original dataset's essence.

+### Dataset Structure
+The dataset is divided into three subsets:
+1. **Training Set:** Used to train the deep learning model.
+2. **Validation Set:** Used during training to evaluate the model's performance and fine-tune hyperparameters.
+3. **Test Set:** Used to assess the model's final performance on unseen data.

+This dataset serves as a comprehensive collection for training, validating, and testing deep learning models for lung disease classification tasks.

+---